danielbc09/react-v8-introduction/README.md

     - The idea behind React is that you want to cache most of what you fetch from a database.
     - npm install @tanstack/react-query@4.10.1
     - how to fetch with react query.

+## Lesson 24 : Refactor

+    - Refactor useBreedList to see react query simplicity.
+    - If it is possible, avoid useEffect.

+## Lesson 25 : Uncontrolled Forms

+    - We do have a controlled input on animal to properly have it determine the useBreedList animal.
+But we're not using the controlled input to submit the form, we're just using the form event anyway

 ###### Resources

 -- Course notes https://react-v8.holt.courses/lessons/welcome/intro